Etymology: Derived from the Greek word mikros (small) and Latin word nodulus (small knot), describing their minute size and nodular appearance.

 Recommendations:

-The distribution pattern of micronodules (centrilobular, perilymphatic, or random) is critical in narrowing the differential diagnosis.
+The distribution of micronodules helps narrow the differential diagnosis.

-Centrilobular nodules sparing the pleura strongly suggest small airway diseases or hypersensitivity pneumonitis.
+Centrilobular nodules sparing the pleura suggest small airway diseases.

 Random distribution